ghostintheshellarise/BiomedicalText/README.md

 You can find respective source files in .txt format here

-I also provide a .csv file that consolidates above data set.
+I also provide a .csv file that consolidates above data sets.